Nomtt/SC1015_MiniProject_ECDS8/README.md

 - K-means clustering

 ## Insights
-- Initial treatment response, is the most influential factor in likelihood of recurrence. if some cancer cells survive the initial treatment, they can eventually grow and lead to a recurrence.
+- Initial treatment response is the most influential factor in likelihood of recurrence.
+If some cancer cells survive the initial treatment, they can eventually grow and lead to a recurrence.
 Therefore, patients who had severe responses should be given rigorous follow-ups.
-- Patients presenting with lymphatic spread (Adenopathy) or aggressive tumor types should be considered high-risk from the beginning, even before recurrence signs emerge.
+- While more females were diagnosed overall, males experienced more severe complications and higher recurrence, suggesting that more rigorous follow-up protocols might be necessary for male patients.
 - Recurrence risk increases with age.
 Greater monitoring and intervention should be prioritized for older individuals, even if their initial diagnosis appears mild.
-- While more females were diagnosed overall, males experienced more severe complications and higher recurrence, suggesting that more rigorous follow-up protocols might be necessary for male patients.
 - Although most patients were non-smokers, smokers consistently showed poorer recovery and higher recurrence rates, hence smoking as a lifestyle factor may warrant tighter follow-up treatments or additional counseling during and after treatment.
+- Patients presenting with lymphatic spread (Adenopathy) or aggressive tumor types should be considered high-risk from the beginning, even before recurrence signs emerge.

 ## Conclusion
-- We were able to develop a predictive machine learning model for Differentiated Thyroid Cancer Recurrences using the KClustering integrated with Random Forest Classifier with tuned hyperparameters trained on Dataset X3 .
+- We were able to develop a predictive machine learning model for the Cancer Recurrences using KClustering integrated with Random Forest Classifier with tuned hyperparameters trained on Dataset X3.
 - Through iterative improvement from training 15 machine learning models, we successfully increased the accuracy of our model from as low as 66% at the beginning to 98.95% eventually.

 ## What did we learn from this project?